Overview of the Global Covenant of mayors for climate and energy

-Our previous blog on the Compact of Mayors sparked great conversations regarding what the Compact specifically entails and many of our municipal clients are curious to learn more.
+Our previous blog on the Global Covenant of Mayors for Climate and Energy sparked great conversations regarding what the Covenant specifically entails and many of our municipal clients are curious to learn more.
 Building off these conversations, please read below to learn more about this commitment, what it will mean for your community, and the benefits of emissions tracking and climate action planning.

 What are the requirements of my participation?

 There are four simple steps to follow:

 Your first step to becoming involved in the Covenant of Mayors is to submit a formal letter signed by the Mayor or chief elected official that illustrates your community’s desire to track and reduce emissions and develop a climate action plan.
 The Covenant website provides a very useful template and guidelines for drafting this letter.

 The Global Covenant of Mayors also provides the Carbonn and CDP reporting platforms for communities to easily report and track their progress.
 Once you have submitted your letter of commitment to one of these platforms, you will receive your official “commitment” badge to share and demonstrate your climate action leadership.